UIUC-ChenLab/OS4C/README.md

 "Running the included testbenches requires [cocotb](https://github.com/cocotb/cocotb), [cocotbext-axi](https://github.com/alexforencich/cocotbext-axi), [cocotbext-eth](https://github.com/alexforencich/cocotbext-eth), [cocotbext-pcie](https://github.com/alexforencich/cocotbext-pcie), [scapy](https://scapy.net/), and [Icarus Verilog](http://iverilog.icarus.com/).
 The testbenches can be run with pytest directly (requires [cocotb-test](https://github.com/themperek/cocotb-test)), pytest via tox, or via cocotb makefiles." - from the original Corundum repository.

-Run the testbenches by navigating to the fpga/common/tb/ folder.
-Many of the testbenches for modules are from the original Corundum repo.
+Many of the testbenches for modules are from the original Corundum repository.

 Once you install the dependencies (see above) you can run them using pytest.
-Currently, we have only released a simplified single-tenant testbench.
-The multi-tenant testbench requires modifications to some of the above libraries.
-We are working on seeing if those modifications can be added to those repositories as a new release.
+Navigate to the corresponding directory and run *pytest*.
+We created a new testbench for the resource translator module.
+Regarding full-system tests, we have currently only released a slightly modified version of the single-tenant testbench from Corundum.
+The multi-tenant testbench mentioned in the publication requires modifications to the above cocotb-pcie library.
+We are working on seeing if those modifications can be added to the repository as a new release.
 If not, we will release patches here.
-Expect that in the next few weeks (by mid August 2024)
+Expect more information and/or the code in the next few weeks (target mid August 2024).

 Example: *pytest -n auto --log-file=log.txt*

 The above will use pytest to launch a series of tests.
 The *-n auto* parameter tells pytest to automatically determine how many cores to use (more cores should enable faster completion of the set of tests).
 The *--log-file=log.txt* parameter lets you print lots of useful information to a log file.

 ### Notes and Future Work
 * We plan to discuss with the existing Corundum developers possible integration of our work into their projcect.
 * We are working to improve documentation over the next few weeks as we fully release the simulation/testbench tools.
+* If you encounter any bugs, please let us know and we will work hard to fix them.
+Our goal is to continuously support this project and extend it with further enhancements/features.

 ## The OS4C Publication
 - S. Smith, Y. Ma, M. Lanz, B. Dai, M. Ohmacht, B. Sukhwani, H. Franke, V. Kindratenko, D. Chen, *OS4C: An Open-Source SR-IOV System for SmartNIC-based Cloud Platforms,* in IEEE Cloud'2024